EQUIPMENT AND INKS

 Protect your dye sublimation paper from moisture absorption particularly during colder seasons or if you work in a area with little or no heating.
 As a preventative measure, store your paper in a dry place in a sealed container or resealable bag.
 If you think your paper may have some moisture in it just lay the paper on the base of your press for a few seconds.
 Do not press it; just expose it to the warmth.
 The heat radiating from the press should help evaporate most of the moisture.

 If you are working with garments or other fabric items it is also possible that the substrate may contain some moisture.
-Pre-pressing the garment for about 10 seconds should remove the moisture, as well as any wrinkles in the fabric, so that you have a good surface to press onto.
+Pre-pressing the fabric for about 10 seconds should remove the moisture, as well as any wrinkles in the fabric, so that you have a good surface to press onto.

 My colours are light/uneven or the image appears blurred